 It has taken many dedicated scholarly writers and other creatives years to begin to restore Margaret Fuller to where she rightfully belongs, accurately portraying her life and works, underscoring her contributions and value.

-As we continue to restore this remarkable woman to her full personhood, let us do the same for the many other #nastywomenwriters who have been systematically sidelined and dismissed from history.
+As we continue to restore this remarkable, relevant woman to her full personhood, let us do the same for the many other #nastywomenwriters who have been systematically sidelined and dismissed.

 © Maria Dintino 2018